Ezaan-Hassan/Cybersecurity_Notes/Google_Cybersecurity/Module1_Notes.md

 # 📘 Google Cybersecurity Certificate

-## Module 1: Foundations of Cybersecurity
+## Module 1: Welcome To The Exciting World Of Cybersecurity

 ---